prajwal78/WebService/README.md

     We can achieve token based authentication using JSON Web Tokens(JWTs).

     JSON Web Token is a JSON-based open standard (RFC 7519) for passing claims between parties in web application environment.
+It comprises a compact and URL-safe JSON object, which is cryptographically signed to verify its authenticity, and which can also be encrypted if the payload contains sensitive information.

     For more info, please visit https://jwt.io/.

     ![Token-base Auth](https://github.com/prajwal78/WebService/blob/master/images/%20Token-based%20Auth.jpg "Token-base Auth")